 Enter the Drafts app on my Apple Watch

 At the end of the school year, I traded in my old Apple Watch Series 2 for a new Apple Watch Series 4.
-I was excited for the improved heart rate functionality and activity monitoring that would help track my workouts.
-I did not realize how drastically better the Apple Watch series for would be as an actual computing device.
+I was excited about the improved heart rate functionality and activity monitoring that would help track my workouts.
+I did not realize how drastically better the Apple Watch Series 4 would be as an actual computing device.

 The Series 4 really turn things around for how I use my Apple Watch, and hands-down the most used complication on my watch is Drafts.

-Drafts is an iOS and macOS app which is great for capturing text.
-It has tons of things that I will talk about in future posts related to automation but the thing that is helped me more than anything else has been the ability to click on the complication and I have my watch instantly transcribing what I say into a new draft in my inbox.
+Drafts is an iOS and macOS app which is excellent for capturing text.
+It has tons of things that I will talk about in future posts related to automation.
+Still, the feature that has helped me more than anything else has been the ability to click on the complication, and I have my watch instantly transcribing what I say into a new draft in my inbox.